ereOn/crabwatch/README.md

 A guide to building a Rust &amp; Raspberry Pi-based open-source monitoring station.

+## What is a monitoring station?

+A monitoring station is a physical device that features different displays, indicators (like LEDs) and displays in real-time the status of a system or a service.
+It can be used to monitor the status of a server, a network, a service, or anything else that can be monitored.

+The goal here is not to build particular monitoring station, but to go through the steps of how I built mine, so you can build your own, or simply learn from it.

 ## Scope & Goals

 There are multiple goals to this repository: